TRIQS/triqs/doc/install.rst

 The TRIQS library relies on a certain number of standard libraries and tools described in the :ref:`list of requirements <requirements>`.
 Please pay particular attention to the :ref:`C++ compilers<require_cxx_compilers>` and to :ref:`Python virtual environments<python_virtualenv>`.
-Here are instructions to install these necessary libraries on two standard systems:
+We provide explicit version requirements and instructions on how to install these necessary libraries on two standard systems:

 .. toctree::
    :maxdepth: 1

+   installation/requirements
    installation/ubuntu
    installation/osx_install